astravant/digitalgarden/_notes/daily-notes.md

 **2) The advent of ASI will make such an unimaginably dramatic impact that it’s likely to knock the human race off the beam, in one direction or the other.**

-It may very well be that when evolution hits the tripwire, it permanently ends humans’ relationship with the beam and creates a new world, with or without humans.
+==It may very well be that when evolution hits the tripwire, it permanently ends humans’ relationship with the beam and creates a new world, with or without humans.==

 Nick Bostrom describes three ways a superintelligent AI system could function:[6](https://waitbutwhy.com/2015/01/artificial-intelligence-revolution-2.html#)
 -   As an **oracle**, which answers nearly any question posed to it with accuracy, including complex questions that humans cannot easily answer—i.e. _How can I manufacture a more efficient car engine?_ Google is a primitive type of oracle.